chili-chips-ba/wireguard-fpga/README.md

    -g Enable remote gdb mode (default disabled)
    -p Specify remote GDB port number (default 49152) -S Specify start address (default 0)
-   -x Specify base address of external access region (default 0x20000000) -X Specify top address of external access region (default 0x40000000) -h display this help message
+   -x Specify base address of external access region (default 0xFFFFFFFF) -X Specify top address of external access region (default 0xFFFFFFFF) -h display this help message
 ```
 With these options the model can load an elf executable to memory directly and be set up with some execution termination conditions.
 Disassembly output can also be switched on and registers dumped on exit.
-More details of all these features can be found in the <tt>rv32</tt> ISS manual.
+More details of all these features can be found in the <tt>rv32</tt> [ISS manual](https://github.com/wyvernSemi/riscV/blob/main/iss/doc/iss_manual.pdf).

 Specific to the WireGuard project is the ability to specify the region where memory loads and stores will make external simulation transactions rather than use internal memory modelling or peripherals, using the <tt>-x</tt> and <tt>-X</tt> options.
 This is useful to allow access to the CSR registers in the HDL whilst mapping all of the memory internal using the sparse C memory model of <tt>mem_model</tt>.

 #### Building and Running Code (**Work in Progress**)

 A <tt>MakefileVProc.mk</tt> file is provided in the <tt>4.sim/</tt> directory to compile the VProc software and to build and run the test bench HDL.
-The make file makes use of VProc's own <tt>makefile.verilator</tt> file to compile all the software for VProc, mem_model and the user code.
-The software is compiled in to a local static library, <tt>libvproc.a</tt> which is linked to the simulation code within Verilator.
+The make file makes use of VProc's own <tt>makefile.verilator</tt> file to compile all the software for VProc, mem_model and the user code, where the user code is the rv32 ISS code when an ISS build is selected (see make file variables below).
+The software is compiled into a local static library, <tt>libvproc.a</tt> which is linked to the simulation code within Verilator.

 The make file has a target <tt>help</tt>, which produces the following output: